 Instead, you pay taxes the year you invest in the account, but pay no tax when you withdraw your initial investment or any money that you have earned within the account.
 While there are no upfront tax breaks with Roth IRAs, there is the potential for a large tax break when you withdraw.
 Let’s compare with an example.

 If you invest a total of $50,000 in your traditional IRA, you pay no taxes on that $50,000 of your income for the year.
 You do, however, pay taxes on that money when you withdraw it, plus any money that you’ve made within the account.

 If you have a good investor and double your money, you’re now responsible for the entire $100,00 within the traditional IRA account when you withdraw.
-With a Roth IRA, if you invest the same amount of money and see the same return you only pay tax on the original $50,000 that you’ve invested.
+With Roth IRAs, if you invest the same amount of money and see the same return you only pay tax on the original $50,000 that you’ve invested.

 While you may be at a lower tax rate when you retire, the difference between the amount invested and the amount of the return may mean that your taxes may be lower with a Roth IRA if your investments have paid off.
-This is the fundamental difference between a traditional and Roth IRA.
+This is the fundamental difference between traditional and Roth IRAs.

 Plus, since you’ve already paid taxes on the money invested in your Roth IRA, there isn’t a penalty for early withdrawal.
 You are, however, taxed on any money earned within the account.
 There is also no age limit for required distributions.

-Are there limits on a Roth IRA?
+Are there contribution limits on a Roth IRA?

 Because of the benefits of a Roth IRA, higher income brackets are limited in the amount they can contribute or are altogether ineligible.
 These amounts differ depending on whether you are married or single, but begin to come into play when someone makes $118,000 per year or more.